 Organised by RGI & GINGR

-The second session of Connecting Energies 2025 turns to the practical challenge of measuring biodiversity outcomes in energy infrastructure, showing how pollinators can reveal whether electricity corridors are truly Nature-Positive.
+The second session of Connecting Energies 2025 turned to the practical challenge of measuring biodiversity outcomes in energy infrastructure, showing how pollinators can reveal whether electricity corridors are truly Nature-Positive.

 Connecting Pollinator Corridors

-The second session of Connecting Energies 2025: Civil Society Webinar Series explores how electricity corridors can become ecological assets rather than interruptions in the landscape.
+The second session of Connecting Energies 2025: Civil Society Webinar Series explored how electricity corridors can become ecological assets rather than interruptions in the landscape.
 When managed selectively, these spaces can support bees, butterflies and other pollinators that signal healthy ecosystems.
-The webinar focuses on how evidence, drawn from field surveys, citizen science and satellite monitoring, can demonstrate measurable biodiversity gains in these linear habitats.
+The webinar focused on how evidence, drawn from field surveys, citizen science and satellite monitoring, can demonstrate measurable biodiversity gains in these linear habitats.

-Participants will learn how Integrated Vegetation Management beneath power lines can create stable, flower-rich mosaics that enhance pollinator abundance and diversity while reducing maintenance demands.
-Building on this, the session introduces how Earth Observation tools can map habitat heterogeneity and floral resources, allowing the same ecological indicators to be tracked consistently across regions.
-These insights are then linked to governance frameworks that align ecological performance with asset management, policy disclosure and Nature-Positive reporting standards.
+Participants learnt how Integrated Vegetation Management beneath power lines can create stable, flower-rich mosaics that enhance pollinator abundance and diversity while reducing maintenance demands.
+Building on this, the session introduced how Earth Observation tools can map habitat heterogeneity and floral resources, allowing the same ecological indicators to be tracked consistently across regions.
+These insights were then linked to governance frameworks that align ecological performance with asset management, policy disclosure and Nature-Positive reporting standards.

 Speakers